Affective piety

 Affective piety is most commonly described as a style of highly emotional devotion to the humanity of Jesus, particularly in his infancy and his death, and to the joys and sorrows of the Virgin Mary.
 It was a major influence on many varieties of devotional literature in late-medieval Europe, both in Latin and in the vernaculars.
 This practice of prayer, reading, and meditation was often cultivated through visualization and concentration on vivid images of scenes from the Bible, Saints' Lives, Virgin Mary, Christ and religious symbols, feeling from the result.
 These images could be either conjured up in people's minds when they read or heard poetry and other pieces of religious literature, or they could gaze on manuscript illuminations and other pieces of art as they prayed and meditated on the scenes depicted.
 In either case, this style of affective meditation asked the "viewer" to engage with the scene as if she or he were physically present and to stir up feelings of love, fear, grief, and/or repentance for sin.

-Nativity Scene, Master of Vyšší Brod (ca. 1350).
+Nativity Scene, Master of Vyšší Brod (c.
+1350).
 Národni Galerie Prague.

 While the texts and art of affective piety could focus on a variety of subjects, they are particularly noted for their gory and violent depictions of the Passion and Crucifixion, as in Richard Rolle's Meditation on the Passion:

-Ah, Lord, your sorrow--why was it not my death?
+Ah, Lord, your sorrow—why was it not my death?
 Now they lead you forth as naked as a worm, with torturers around you and armed knights.
 The press of the crowd was incredibly intense as they threw things and harried you so shamefully, kicking at you as if you had been a dog.
 I see in my soul how ruefully you walk, your body so bloody, so raw and blistered.
 The crown on your head is so sharp, and your hair, blown in the wind, is all matted with blood.
 Your lovely face is so pale and swollen with the blows and the beatings, and covered with spittle and phlegm.
 And down runs your blood; it horrifies me to see it.

-Isenheim Altarpiece, Niclaus of Haguenau (for the sculpted portion) and Grünewald (for the painted panels), 1512–1516 Musée Unterlinden, Colmar.
+Isenheim Altarpiece, Niclaus of Haguenau (for the sculpted portion) and Grünewald (for the painted panels), 1512–1516.
+Musée Unterlinden, Colmar.

-Rohan Hours, "Lamentation of the Virgin," (f.
+Rohan Hours, "Lamentation of the Virgin", (f.
 135) Bibliothèque Nationale, Paris, M.S.
 Latin 9471.

 Margery Kempe is often used to demonstrate the practice of late-medieval affective piety.
 In the autobiographical book she dictated to two different scribes, Margery describes her imaginative and emotional reaction during Palm Sunday services: